PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

 ## 1.14 VISIT_PAYER

 The visit payer table documents insurance information as it relates to a visit in visit_occurrence.
-For this reason the key of this table will be visit_occurrence_id and plan_id.
+For this reason the key of this table will be visit_occurrence_id and plan_id. **This able is CUSTOM to Pedsnet.**

 Field |Required | Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---